Marginal deformations of SU(2)$_k$ WZW model boundary states in open string field theory

 The table also includes estimated errors of extrapolations in the penultimate line.
 We observe that they over/underestimate the actual errors in similar way as in \cite{KudrnaWZW}, following a generic pattern discovered in \cite{KudrnaThesis}.
 Therefore we will not be concerned with these error estimates now and we will use them in a different way in the next subsection.

-In the second part of the table, we show invariants which depend on $\theta$, which will help us make a full identification of the solution as a boundary state.
+The second part of the table shows invariants which depend on $\theta$, which are needed for a full identification of the solution as a boundary state.
 These invariants have complex values, so it is useful to decompose them into absolute values and complex phases.
 Absolute values of extrapolations of the invariants are given in the penultimate row of the table.
 They serve mainly as a consistency check and we observe that their precision is comparable to other invariants.
-The complex phases are more important because we use them to determine the BCFT marginal parameter $\lB$.
+The complex phases are more important because they are used to determine the BCFT marginal parameter $\lB$.
 We decompose $\theta$ as $\theta_0+\pi\lB$, where $\theta_0=\pi/2$ for the original 0-brane solution and, using (\ref{lambda from elw E}) and (\ref{lambda from elw J}), we obtain

 The first two values from $E_{1/2,1/2}$ and $E_{1,1}$ are very close to each other, the last value from $J_{+-}$ is less precise, because this invariant has much larger extrapolation error, but it is still consistent with the other two.
 Therefore we conclude that this solution describes a consistent marginal deformation of the original solution with the BCFT marginal parameter equal approximately to